weekcase/metrics/README.md

 # Weekcase Metrics Library

 An open-source library of standardized key business metrics.
-It includes clear, versioned definitions and extraction specifications for key business systems.
+It includes clear, versioned definitions and extraction specifications for key data sources.

 Weekcase Metrics Library (WML) exists to reduce ambiguity around common business metrics by providing a stable, trusted viewpoint for consistent reporting across tools and teams.